kodekloudhub/certified-kubernetes-administrator-course/docs/07-Security/14-Practice-Test-KubeConfig.md

   ```
   </details>

-- Run the command 'kubectl config view' and count the number of users
+- Run the command `kubectl config view` and count the number of users

   <details>
   ```